lsst-tstn/tstn-017/index.rst

     - See this :download:`example schema <_static/ATSpectrograph_schema.yaml>` for the ATSpectrograph CSC.
     - Unit tests will need to utilize configuration files stored in the `tests/data/config` directory as is done for the `ATDome CSC <https://github.com/lsst-ts/ts_ATDome/tree/develop/tests/data/config>`_.
 See `Salobj documentation <https://ts-salobj.lsst.io>`__) for more details.

 #.
-In the configuration repository for the given CSC (e.g `ts_config_attcs <https://github.com/lsst-ts/ts_config_attcs>`_ for the ATDome) there shall be a ``_init.yaml`` file defining all values that are expected to be relatively static in operations (we intentionally use "_init" instead of "_default").
+In the configuration repository for the given CSC (e.g `ts_config_attcs <https://github.com/lsst-ts/ts_config_attcs>`_ for the ATDome) there shall be a ``_init.yaml`` file defining all values that are expected to common to all sites and/or be relatively static in operations (we intentionally use "_init" instead of "_default").

     - See this :download:`example _init.yaml <_static/_init.yaml>` for the ATSpectrograph CSC.
-    - This file is the first configuration file to get loaded by the CSC
+    - This file is the first configuration file loaded by the CSC
     - It is not possible to load this file using the `configurationToApply` attribute
     - Note that all CSCs having multiple algorithms, each with different required attributes, must have an initial set of defaults in this file.